DragonFish55/sprintproject/test-cases/sprint 3 test cases/manual_tests/category_settings_list_200.md

 cat_sett_list_200

 ### Description:
-Tests that given a valid username the list of all categproes saved in the user's account is returned
+Tests that given a valid username the list of all categories saved in the user's account is returned

 ### Test Steps
 - Start the backend flask server